Thomaskri0801/java-api-mvc-with-postgres-workshop/README.md

 }
 ```

-10. We also need to add a method called `connectToDatabase` which we can call to read all of the Customers table data into a variable called results which we then iterate through displaying the results as we go.
+10. We're also going to add a method called `connectToDatabase` which we can call to read all of the Customers table data into a variable called results which we then iterate through displaying the results as we go.
+We will _NOT_ be using this after this point, this is just for us to test that the database connection is working as expected.

 ```java
 public void connectToDatabase() throws SQLException  {